Automated Work Zone Speed Enforcement Program

 What to know:

-• Work zone speed enforcement will be located in construction or maintenance zones on New York State controlled access highways and parkways.
+• Work zone speed enforcement are located in construction or maintenance zones on New York State controlled access highways and parkways.

 • Work zones with Automated Work Zone Speed Enforcement will have clear signage leading up to the work zone.